-The cause of my own block back then was related to insecurity about my musical abilities.
+The cause of my own songwriting block back then was related to insecurity about my musical abilities.

 What is causing your block may be the same thing or something completely different but there’s a pretty good chance that insecurity about something is the main obstacle between you, and the songs you want to write.

-These three simple steps will help you detect the specific thoughts that are causing your block and show you how to correct them so that you can reach your own moment of revelation.
+These three simple steps will help you detect the specific thoughts that are causing your block and show you how to correct them so that you can beat songwriters block and reach your own moment of revelation.